The Argentinian Empanadas: How to eat them

 We offer an authentic and immersive cultural adventure in San Antonio de Areco Town, Buenos Aires, Argentina.

-The key of an empanada
+The key of the argentinian empanadas

 Gaucho empanadas experts insist that the most important factor of all is how the filling is prepared, at least when this is based on beef, which comprises something like 80% of empanadas eaten in Argentina.